Christmas is coming in August for prospective Chevrolet Bolt EV owners

 The 2017 Chevrolet Bolt EV will go on sale nationwide in August, Automotive News reports, citing remarks from Steve Majoros, Chevrolet's marketing director for cars.
 The order books are now open for all US dealers that received Chevrolet's certification for selling electric vehicles.

 Previously, estimates pegged dealer orders to start in July, with deliveries landing in showrooms in September.

-This early delivery means Chevrolet will be that much further ahead of Tesla, which has yet to begin production of the, the most affordable Tesla model to date that should exist as a direct competitor to the Bolt EV.
+This early delivery means Chevrolet will be that much further ahead of Tesla, which has yet to begin production of the Model 3, the most affordable Tesla model to date that should exist as a direct competitor to the Bolt EV.
 Chevrolet lacks the cult of personality that surrounds Tesla and its vehicles, but a more traditional automaker offering a proper EV might help convert owners who don't necessarily trust the Kool-Aid coming from Silicon Valley.
 Interesting times are ahead, dear readers.